-2. SUPERCRITICAL CO2 OIL EXTRACTIONS
+2. SUPERCRITICAL CO2 EXTRACTION

-CO2 extractions are a non-toxic, eco-friendly methods of segregating the main cannabinoids from the whole cannabis plant.
+CO2 extractions are non-toxic, eco-friendly methods of segregating the main cannabinoids from the whole cannabis plant.
 The exact extraction method leaves no traces of toxins behind and is additionally fully used in the following industries:

 - Fruit extracts

-3. ETHANOL EXTRACT
+3. ETHANOL EXTRACTION

 4. WATER EXTRACTION